ShrutiParulekar/A-B-Testing-for-E-Commerce-Webpage-Conversion-Enhancement/README.md

-# A-B-Testing-for-E-Commerce-Webpage-Conversion-Enhancement
-This project involved A/B testing in an e-commerce setting to evaluate the impact of a new webpage design on conversion rates.
-Analyzing over 290K user sessions, I compared the old and new designs using Z-score and P-value calculations.
-Results showed no statistically significant improvement, leading to a data-driven decision to retain the design.

-# Data-Driven Optimization: A/B Testing for E-Commerce Webpage Conversion Enhancement
+# A/B Testing for E-Commerce Webpage Conversion Enhancement

 ## Project Overview
 This project focuses on the application of A/B testing to evaluate the impact of a new webpage design on conversion rates in an e-commerce environment.
 By comparing user interactions on two different versions of a webpage (the existing design and a new proposed design), I aimed to determine whether the new design would lead to a statistically significant improvement in conversion rates.